TheAdamProject/adams/README.md

 A template for such a configuration file is *NeuralNet/CONFs/BIG_bn2.gin*.
 This contains all the hyper parameters and information needed to train a new model.

-⚠️ **TO NOTE:** Here, the parameters *setup.train_home* and *setup.test_homes* must be set with the path of the training set folder and the validation set folder (even more than one) respectively.
+⚠️ **TO NOTE:** Here, the parameters *setup.train_home* and *setup.test_homes* must be set with the path of the training set folder and the validation set folder (you can use more than one validation set) respectively.
 For instance:

 > setup.train_home = "./trainset/" <br>
 > setup.test_homes = [ "./validation1/", "./validation2/"]

-Once create a suitable configuration file, you can start the training using *train.py* in *./NeuralNet/*.
+Once created a suitable configuration file, you can start the training using *train.py* in *./NeuralNet/*.
 This takes as input the path to the configuration file e.g.,:

 > python train.py CONFs/my_BIG_bn2.gin

 The script saves checkpoints and logs for the training process in *NeuralNet/MODELs/CHECKPOINTS*.
-These can be visualized with tensorboard.
-At the end of the training, it will save a keras model in  *NeuralNet/MODELs/SAVED_MODELS*.
+These can be visualized using tensorboard.
+At the end of the training, the script saves the keras model in  *NeuralNet/MODELs/SAVED_MODELS*.

 # Cite the paper
-This is the official repository of the paper *"Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries"* to be presented at USENIX Security 2021.
+This is the official repository of the paper *"Reducing Bias in Modeling Real-world Password Strength via Deep Learning and Dynamic Dictionaries"* presented at USENIX Security 2021.
 If you use this tool for your research activity, please cite our paper
 ```
 @inproceedings {272236,